CHAPTER Rev 300 BUSINESS PROFITS TAX

 (k) Determines and defines required intergroup transactions including sales, financing, and transfers of goods or services;

-(l) Determines combined group decisions in matters involving intergroup conflicts or problems; or
+(l) Makes decisions in matters involving intergroup conflicts or problems; or

 (m) Any other function managed by a central executive authority.